 What Are The Pros Of Permanent Dentures?

-Permanent dentures, also known as fixed dentures, replace all of your missing teeth and are screwed into dental implants in your jaw.
-They function just like real teeth, so you can eat, drink, and talk without worrying about them slipping out of place.
+Permanent dentures replace all of a person’s missing teeth and are screwed with dental implants into the patient’s jawbone.
+They function just like natural teeth, so patients can eat, drink, and talk without worrying about them slipping out of place.
 There are a number of benefits to getting permanent dentures.
 As long as patients have the jawbone density for permanent dentures, anyone can be a candidate for them.
 They are truly life transforming.

 The biggest disadvantage to getting permanent dentures is the surgery.
 Although dental implant surgery is very safe, it still is an operation.
 Any oral surgery can cause some pain and discomfort during recovery.
 There may be a risk of infection or inflammation as well, so patients have to be very careful in the cleaning of the permanent implant dentures and keep regular dentist visits.